PowerShellMafia/PowerSploit/README.md

 **All your data belong to me!**

+#### `Invoke-TokenManipulation`

+Lists available logon tokens.
+Creates processes with other users logon tokens, and impersonates logon tokens in the current thread.

 #### `Invoke-NinjaCopy`

 Copies a file from an NTFS partitioned volume by reading the raw volume and parsing the NTFS structures.